Calculated based on number of publications stored in Pure and citations from Scopus

 Biography

 Nick’s research interests focus on preventing adverse events and improving health outcomes in older people.
-Current research projects include measuring health in older participants in the English Longitudinal Study of Ageing, collaborating with health and social care partners to improve health services as they recover from the effects of covid pandemic, and applying the Global Burden of Disease Study in England.
+Current research projects include measuring health in older participants in the English Longitudinal Study of Ageing, and the Global Burden of Disease Study.

 After graduating from Bristol medical school, he trained in general practice in Yorkshire, Australia and New Zealand.
 Working as a general practitioner in the contrasting environments of urban deprivation in Wester Hailes, Edinburgh and rural North Norfolk, he became interested in the different views of patients, GPs and hospital clinicians about the balance of benefits and harms from treating raised blood pressure.
 He went on to train in public health and health policy at the University of Cambridge and RAND Health in California as a Harkness Fellow in Health Care Policy.